ThomsonMatt/CompBioClass/README.md

 save_results('pca1.file',pca1)
 save_results('pca2.file',pca2)
 </code></pre>
 If you are using an IDE, you can run this script and access the variable values easily.
 If you are using the terminal, you can use `python -i pca.py` to run the script, and access variables from the shell once the script is done running, or if an error eventually pops up.
+Also, don't hesitate to overuse the `print` function if you are using the terminal to get intermediate results as your script progresses.

 [∧](#introduction)